 CITI Mobile enhancements

-In an effort to increase customer satisfaction, expand and deepen customer relationships and decrease expensive customer service interactions, Citi decided to enhance its mobile app experience across iOS and Android platforms.
+In an effort to increase customer satisfaction, expand and deepen customer relationships and decrease expensive customer service interactions, Citi decided to enhance its mobile app experience across its mobile platforms.

 These enhancements build on a fixed IA foundation to proactively surface contextually relevant information and actions to customers.